xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 - `xpack` - the updated content, used during builds
 - `xpack-develop` - the updated content, used during development
-- `master` - the original content; it follows the upstream master (but currently it is several versions behind)
+- `master` - the original content; it follows the upstream master (but currently merges from it are several versions behind)

 ## Download the build scripts